Skip to main content

 Your statement should address the following topics and questions in an essay of 750 to 1,000 words:

-• Your expectations of the ISS program.
+- What are your expectations of the ISS program?
+What has your educational journey looked like?
 What do you hope to learn?
 What life goals — intellectual, personal and professional — will this degree help you accomplish?

-• One significant question, issue or problem in human society that you find meaningful or compelling.
+- Discuss one significant question, issue or problem in human society that you find meaningful or compelling.
 Think of the types of stories that grab your attention when you follow the news or interact with social media.
-How did you become interested in this issue?
-How do you think the ISS program can help further your understanding of it?
+Why do you think this social phenomenon or problem is important both to you and others?
+What aspects of it do you find intriguing, promising or alarming?
+Use concrete detail in your discussion.

 Submitting Your Personal Statement